Inside Air NZ’s divorce from Virgin

 1) All out of love.
 The two CEOs didn't get on.
 Australian media suggest the two leaders haven’t been in the same room since March 2016 when Air NZ CEO Christopher Luxon, then a Virgin Australia board member because of Air NZ’s 25.9 percent shareholding in the company, made an unsuccessful bid to oust Virgin CEO John Borghetti.
 Luxon then quit the board and the shareholding (losing millions on the deal).

 It’s not clear where the original animosity arose, although airline bosses worldwide are renowned for their egos, and the two men are very different characters.
-On the Australian side is a smart-dressing, fast car-driving guy, a lover of nice things, an individualist, according to one commentator.
-“John Borghetti is a John Borghetti kind of guy.
+On the Australian side is a smart-dressing, fast car-driving guy, a lover of nice things, an individualist.
+As one commentator says: “John Borghetti is a John Borghetti kind of guy.
 He is his own island, nation, stylist - immaculate, meticulous, methodical.”

 On the other side of the ditch, Luxon is an equally strong operator, but totally different.
 He’s a devout Christian, a non-drinker, a man who “wants to live and breathe the culture of his organisation”, the commentator says, a man who has employed a diversity manager at Air NZ to review the salaries of female staff members and try to eliminate pay gaps.